Heat Kernel Renormalization on Manifolds with Boundary: Wick's Theorem

 \begin{thm}[Wick's Theorem on $\RR^n$] For $k$ even

-where the sum is over partitions of the set $1, \dots, k$ into $k/2$ subsets of $2$ elements.
-Here $\beta_j^{(1)}$ and $\beta_j^{(2)}$ denote respectively the first and second elements of the $j$-th set in the partition. \end{thm} \begin{proof} Let $D$ denote the diagonalization of $A$ and assume that $D$ has diagonal entries $\alpha_1, \dots, \alpha_n$.
-In this new basis, using the change of basis matrix $S$, we have a linear combination
+where the sum is over partitions of the multiset $\{m_1, \dots, m_k\}$ into $k/2$ subtuples of $2$ elements.
+Here $\beta_j^{(1)}$ and $\beta_j^{(2)}$ denote respectively the first and second elements of the $j$-th multi-subset in the partition. \end{thm} \begin{proof} Let $D$ denote the diagonalization of $A$ and assume that $D$ has diagonal entries $\alpha_1, \dots, \alpha_n$.
+In this new basis, using the change of basis matrix $S$, we have (in Einstein summation convention) a linear combination